cloud-native-toolkit/terraform-ibm-access-group/README.md

 # IBM Cloud Access Group creation module

-Terraform module to provision ADMIN and USER access groups for the resource groups provided.
+Terraform module to provision ADMIN, EDIT, and VIEW access groups for the resource groups provided.
 The resource groups are optionally created as well.

+The access group names are generated based on the resource group name under the following formatting rules:

+- All upper case letters
+- Dashes (-) replaced with underscores (_)
+- Suffix of either `_ADMIN`, `_EDIT`, or `_VIEW`

 ## Software dependencies